Graph subshifts: Cayley SFTs

-For every alphabet $\Sigma$, there is a canonical way to associate a \dfn{Cayley SFT} $\Z^\Gamma_\Sigma$ to this group.
-Define $\pi=J\sqcup J^{-1}$ and the following constraints: \begin{enumerate} \item each edge involves two inverse ports; \item every vertex must have all possible ports; \item for every word $u\in\mathcal R$ and $L$ its language of prefixes, one forbids the pair $(Y,L)$ for every graph $Y$ supported by $L$ in which path $u$ is not a cycle back to the origin. \end{enumerate} This SFT obviously contains the Cayley graph of $\Gamma$, but also all of the Cayley graphs of its quotient subgroups, as will be seen in the next section.
-For example, $\Z^{\setZ^2}_\Sigma$ contains the infinite grid as well as tori and cylinders, and $\Z^{\setF_2}_\Sigma$ actually contains all Cayley graphs of all groups with two generators. \end{example}
+For every alphabet $\Sigma$, there is a canonical way to associate a \dfn{Cayley SFT} $\Z^\Gamma_\Sigma$ to the group $\Gamma$ (in fact, to the pair $(\Gamma,\J)$, which is a \dfn{marked group} when $\J$ is symmetric and does not contain the identity $\varepsilon$).
+Define $\pi=\J\sqcup\J^{-1}$ and the following constraints: \begin{enumerate} \item each edge involves two inverse ports; \item every vertex must have all possible ports; \item for every word $u\in\mathcal R$ and $L$ its language of prefixes, one forbids the pair $(Y,L)$ for every graph $Y$ supported by $L$ in which path $u$ is not a cycle back to the origin. \end{enumerate}

 Let $\Gamma$ be a finitely presented group.
-A SFT is defined by \dfn{$\Gamma$-NN constraints} if they include precisely the forbidden patterns defining $\Z^\Gamma$ and some additional nearest-neighbor forbidden patterns.
-Note that if $\Gamma=\setF_k$, then $\setF_k$-NN constraints are simply constraints on the edges, provided the correct regularity of the graph.
+A SFT over alphabet $\Sigma$ is defined by \dfn{$\Gamma$-NN constraints} if they include precisely the forbidden patterns defining $\Z^\Gamma_\Sigma$ and some additional nearest-neighbor constraints.
+Note that if $\Gamma=\setF_k$, then $\setF_k$-NN constraints are simply constraints on the edges, provided the correct regularity of the graph. \end{definition} \begin{remark} The Cayley SFT obviously contains the Cayley graph of $\Gamma$, but also all Cayley graphs of its quotient groups, as will be seen in the next section.
+For example, $\Z^{\setZ^2}_\Sigma$ contains the infinite grid as well as tori and cylinders, and $\Z^{\setF_2}_\Sigma$ contains Cayley graphs of all groups with two generators.

+Any classical nearest-neighbor SFT defined over some Cayley graph $\Gamma$ is included in the corresponding graph SFT defined by $\Gamma$-NN constraints.

+To define a subshift whose unique support is the Cayley graph of $\Gamma$, one generally needs to add many constraints imposing that paths that are not labeled by words representing the identity element be not cycles.
+This usually yields a subshift of infinite type. \end{remark}